ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

   - Share: Present your findings with clear visuals and recommendations.
   - Act: Provide actionable steps based on the analysis.

 ## Step 1: Ask

 **Project Background:**

-Cyclistic is a bike-share program based in Chicago, offering over 5,800 bikes at 692 docking stations across the city.
-In addition to traditional bikes, Cyclistic provides reclining bikes, hand tricycles, and cargo bikes, making the program more accessible for people with disabilities and those who prefer a different riding experience.
-Most users choose the standard bikes, though about 8% use the assistive options.
-While many riders use Cyclistic for leisure, around 30% rely on it for their daily commute.
-Cyclistic offers flexible pricing with single-ride passes, full-day passes, and annual memberships.
-The company wants to shift its focus from casual riders to building up its base of annual members, as they are more profitable.
+Cyclistic, a Chicago-based bike-share program, operates a fleet of over 5,800 bikes at 692 docking stations.
+It offers traditional two-wheeled bikes as well as specialized assistive bikes, which make it inclusive for individuals with disabilities.
+While the majority of users (about 92%) prefer standard bikes, 8% utilize assistive bikes.
+Cyclistic serves both leisure riders and commuters, with about 30% of its riders using the service for daily commutes.

+Cyclistic offers three pricing plans: single-ride passes, full-day passes, and annual memberships.
+Casual riders, who typically use single-ride or day passes, are familiar with the service but are less likely to become annual members.
+Annual members, on the other hand, are more profitable and represent a more stable revenue source for Cyclistic.

 **Business Problem:**

-Cyclistic has successfully attracted casual riders, but it is the annual members who drive the company’s profitability.
-While casual riders are already familiar with the service, they have not been as likely to convert to annual memberships.
-Lily Moreno, the director of marketing, believes converting casual riders into members is key to Cyclistic's future growth.
-The main question being asked is: **How do casual riders and annual members use Cyclistic bikes differently?** This insight is essential for crafting a marketing strategy that will convince casual riders to switch to annual memberships.
+Cyclistic's future growth depends on increasing the number of annual members.
+While casual riders bring awareness to the service, converting these riders into annual members has become a priority for the marketing team.
+Lily Moreno, the director of marketing, believes that understanding the behavioral differences between casual riders and annual members will allow the team to design effective strategies for this conversion.

+The key business question for this analysis is: **How do casual riders and annual members use Cyclistic bikes differently?**

+This insight is critical because it will inform marketing strategies aimed at encouraging casual riders to switch to annual memberships.

 **Goals:**

-The first step is to answer the question: **"How do casual riders and annual members use Cyclistic bikes differently?"** Once that’s clear, the team can dive into two other important questions:
+The immediate goal is to answer the core question: **How do casual riders and annual members use Cyclistic bikes differently?** This understanding will set the stage for addressing the broader questions:
-1. Why would casual riders want to buy an annual membership?
+1. Why would casual riders want to purchase annual memberships?
-2. How can Cyclistic use digital media to convince casual riders to become members?
+2. How can Cyclistic leverage digital media to influence casual riders to become annual members?

-By answering these questions, the goal is to develop a targeted marketing strategy that encourages casual riders to transition to annual memberships, driving revenue growth and long-term success for Cyclistic.
+These insights will help design targeted marketing strategies to convert casual riders, driving revenue growth and improving long-term sustainability.

 **Stakeholders:**